 Let's start with the houses of Finland and Scandinavia.
 The Scandinavian style is based on the functionality and use of predominantly natural materials.
 One of the main features of the Scandinavian houses is the large panoramic windows, which are designed to compensate for the lack of sunlight inherent in the northern regions.
 Most of these houses use energy-saving double-glazed windows, which are able to keep heat from sunlight.

-Related article: The British invented drifting over the sea homeTraditionally, Scandinavian-style houses are built of wood - whether they are log houses or glued timber, as well as from frame structures.
+Related article: Atypical development: the right to originalityTraditionally, Scandinavian-style houses are built of wood - whether they are log houses or glued timber, as well as from frame structures.
 In the latter case, houses are additionally lined with siding or wooden lining.
 Color solutions can be varied, but the main preference is given to a slightly muffled red, blue and brown colors, combined with white bindings and window frames.

 Use of wooden materials;